 Meet the Artist

-Sharing her experience and skills with others, as well as supporting them in their creative process, inspires Swantje Kawecki as person and artist.
-Curious and empathetic, she follows the development and changes of the children, adolescents, and adults with whom she works in different contexts.
-Over the years, Swantje Kawecki has mediated in both German and English as part of further education, school projects, regular training courses, holiday camps and festival workshops.
+Sharing her experience and skills with others, as well as supporting them in their creative process, inspires Swantje as a person and artist.
+Over the years, she has taught in both German and English in a wide range of contexts, including continuing education formats, school projects, regular classes, holiday camps, and festival workshops.
+Her pedagogical approach combines contemporary circus, dance, and somatic practices, supporting participants in developing their own creative processes within respectful and supportive learning environments.

 © Tamara Mauss